ssmirr/appdev-chapters/continuous-delivery.md

 git push production main
 ```

 Visit your application with `heroku open`.
 Is it working?
+If so, yay!

 If not, [recall your old Heroku skills](https://chapters.firstdraft.com/chapters/775#seeing-error-messages), read the error messages with `heroku logs --tail`, and debug.